atabekmad/regcheck/README.md

 In order to run enter:
 $ ./run_tests

 In order to clean up directories enter:
 $ ./clear

-If you want to create new test suite or test case use this command - regc.
+If you want to create new test suite or test case use this command:
-Just enter "./regc" in project's root directory and you'll get instructions of using it.
+$ ./regc